 The Wizards‘ salary cap flexibility over the last couple years has been compromised by the fact that their highest-paid player – and one of the highest-paid players in the entire NBA – has been on the shelf with injuries since December of 2018.
 However, John Wall is set to return to the court next season, as some other money – including Ian Mahinmi‘s sizable deal – comes off the team’s books.

 That doesn’t mean that the Wizards are in a great position to spend.
 Their unwillingness to trade Davis Bertans at the deadline signaled that they want to re-sign him, and doing so may limit the club’s ability to do a whole lot else this offseason.

-Here’s where things currently stand for the Raptors financially, as we continue our Offseason Salary Cap Digest series for 2019:
+Here’s where things stand for the Wizards financially in 2020/21, as we continue our Salary Cap Preview series:

 Restricted Free Agents

 - Garrison Mathews (two-way qualifying offer / $1,445,697 cap hold): Non-Bird rights

 - Johnathan Williams (two-way qualifying offer / $1,445,697 cap hold): Non-Bird rights

 - Total (cap holds): $2,891,394

 - Chasson Randle ($1,620,564): Non-Bird rights 4